sul-dlss-deprecated/revs/README.md

         rake revs:config

-1. Create and migrate the databases:
+1. Start jetty, create and migrate the databases (note you should first stop any other jetty processes that are running if you have multiple jetty-related projects):

+        rake jetty:start
         rake db:create:all
         rake db:migrate

-1. Seed the databases:
+1. Seed the databases - this will give you collection highlights for the home page and MUST BE/IS SAFE to run in all environments for the site to work:

         rake db:seed

-  This will give you collection highlights for the home page and MUST BE/IS SAFE to run in all environments for the site to work.

-1. Load the fixture data:
+1. Load the fixture data - this will give you a few test users to work with and should only be used in development.
+  See the test/fixtures/users.yml files for usernames/passwords.

         rake db:fixtures:load
         rake revs:update_item_title

-  This will give you a few test users to work with and should only be used in development.
-  See the test/fixtures/users.yml files for usernames/passwords.

-1. Start the development solr (you should first stop any other jetty processes if you have multiple jetty-related projects):

-        rake jetty:start

 1. To index the records into an environment's core, ensure jetty is running (it may take a few extra seconds after the jetty:start command is issued), then: